Date Updated: March 1, 2023

 - Always write dates the way they are stated in the audio, but don’t include stop words (of, the, etc.).

-- Use white Ariel font (sans serif is a must) in a size that matches 42 characters across the screen.
+- Use white Arial font (sans serif is a must) in a size that matches 42 characters across the screen.

 - The use of punctuation

-- Avoid using complex punctuation, including too many commas in a sentence.
+- Avoid using complex punctuation, like including too many commas in a sentence.

 - Do not use ellipses.
 Use the smart character code (U+2026) instead of three dots.
 Use ellipses for pauses between audio.